fanweng/software-design-pattern/README.md

 + Ideally, class design should inhibit modification and encourage extension

 + Using patterns in daily work, allows exchanging entire implementation concepts with other developers via shared pattern vocabulary

+## SOLID + 2 Principles

+### **S**ingle Responsibility Principle

+A class should have only one single responsibility

+### **O**pen Close Principle

+Open for extension

+Close for modification

+### **L**iskov Substitution Principle

+### **I**nterface Segregation Principle

+Multiple specific interfaces are better than one general purpose interface.

+### **D**ependency Inversion Principle

+Depend upon abstraction, don't depend upon concretions

+Implement an interface...

+### Least Knowledge Principle / Law of Demeter

++ each unit should have only limited knowledge about other units that are closely related
++ each unit should only interact with its immediate friends
++ don't interact with strangers

+### Composite/Aggregate Reuse Principle

++ try to use composite/aggregate instead of inheriting to achieve the purpose of reuse
+  + use some existing objects in a new object to make it a part of the new object
+  + the new object reuses existing functions by delegating to these objects held internally

 # Reference